Mayor's Art Show Call to Artists

-In the spirit of celebrating the visual arts and artists, those who are not selected for entry into MAS have the option to apply for entry in the Salon des Refusés exhibition with our community partners at New Zone Gallery.
+In the spirit of celebrating the arts and artists, those who are not selected for entry into MAS have the option to participate in the Salon des Refusés exhibition with our community partners at New Zone Gallery.
 The Salon des Refusés is a tradition we hold dear and highlights even more artists in our community.
 MAS has limited space to showcase artists and we are honored to partner with New Zone Gallery for more opportunities to present new, local artwork.

 Help for Artists